x87/scm.ts/README.md

 A static object with the following methods:

 * `ObjectPool.getHandle(number)` - returns a ScriptObject handle for the given CObject instance address
+* `ObjectPool.getAt(number)` - returns a CObject instance address for the given ScriptObject handle
 * `ObjectPool.getEntities()` - returns an array of existing CObject instance addresses.
 Can be used to iterate over all existing objects